 A landowner has the right to exclude others from their land.
 Some say the right to exclude others is what makes something private property.
 An invasion of the right to exclude is called a trespass.

-trespass is an intentional, wrongful entry onto another person’s land, without the owner’s permission and without a legal privilege to do so.
+A trespass is an intentional, wrongful entry onto another person’s land, without the owner’s permission and without a legal privilege to do so.

 A person may enter the land by causing things to enter the land, without actually stepping foot on the land, such as by throwing things onto the property, allowing a dog to cross the property boundary or flooding the property.